Bruceli-iscool/Text-Language/documentation/variables.md

     1+2 = [;varname] and thats it
     //; returns 1+2 = 3 and thats it
 They can be declared with the let keyword:

     ;let>hi=43
     ;add {hi}+4
+Beginning with stanards 3.0 the ';let' keyword should be used instead of the ';var' keyword.